SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: EXPERIMENT

-We answer this question by comparing \modelName{} with multiple baselines on the SWE-Lancer Manager benchmark, using match rate with the ground truth {Match (\%)} and the earned rate {Earned (\%)} as the primary metrics.
-As shown in Table~\ref{tab:rq1_manager}, {\modelName{} achieves the best overall performance, reaching {53.21\%} match rate, {57.75\%} earned rate, and earned \$152,750}.
-It surpasses Prompt-based Selector baselines with the same prompt, including GPT-5 and Qwen3-8B, and also outperforms the SWE-Lancer Agent baseline powered by GPT-5.
+We answer this question by comparing a trained 8B model, \modelName{}, against the pre-training backbone model Qwen3-8B and GPT-5 in the direct selection setting, and GPT-5 with code-access agent selection on the SWE-Lancer Manager benchmark, using the ground-truth match rate {Match (\%)} and the earned rate {Earned (\%)} as the primary metrics.
+This comparison directly tests whether proposal selection can be systematically learned by a small model.
+As shown in Table~\ref{tab:rq1_manager}, {\modelName{} achieves the best overall performance, reaching {53.21\%} match rate, {57.75\%} earned rate, and earning \$152,750}.
+It surpasses GPT-5 and Qwen3-8B in the direct selection setting, and also outperforms GPT-5 with Agent, which is able to access the codebase during selection.